Meadowlarke/Bibliography/Bibliography.md

 22: Personal correspondence and diaries.

 24: Summary of the chapters to follow.

+###### Chapter 2

+1: Clara Schumann and the ethic of performer merging with the spirit of the composer.

+6:Expectations for woman pianists.

+8: Labor dynamics of Clara Schumann's performances of Robert's work.

 ###### Chapter 3